 Jennifer R. Clarke, Executive Director

 Ms. Clarke joined the Law Center in February 2006.
-While at the Law Center she has guided the organization through a successful strategic planning process, leading to a renewed focus on legal strategies to reduce poverty and discrimination.
-Under her leadership, the Law Center has expanded and strengthened its pro bono partnerships, which in turn greatly expands the organization’s capacity to address major social issues in the Philadelphia region.
+While at the Law Center she has handled major litigation, including the successful challenge to Pennsylvania’s photo identification law.
+She has led the organization in a renewed focus on legal strategies to reduce poverty and discrimination, increasing the organization’s capacity through strengthened its pro bono partnerships.

 Prior to joining the Law Center, Ms. Clarke was a partner at Dechert LLP for fifteen years and an associate for a total of eight years, first at White & Case and then at Dechert.
 Ms. Clarke defended and prosecuted complex civil cases, with a concentration in antitrust class actions.
 She also represented the City of Philadelphia in a successful suit challenging the constitutionality of a state statute that altered the balance of power between the city and the Commonwealth of Pennsylvania, and she represented then-City Council President John Street in a suit against SEPTA and the Transit Workers Union, seeking to compel the two to settle a long-running and harmful transit strike.
 She was pro bono counsel for a plaintiff class of 600,000 Michigan children to redress the failure by state officials to provide medical and dental care as required by the Social Security Act.

-Ms. Clarke is a board member and secretary of the Pennsylvania Innocence Project Board, and she chairs the steering committee of the Spring Gardens, a neighborhood community garden in Center City.
-She is the chair of the Philadelphia Bar Association’s Statewide Strategies Working Group of the Civil Gideon Task Force.
-Ms. Clarke was a founder and officer of the Caring Center, a not-for-profit child care center serving 200 children in West Philadelphia.
+Ms. Clarke is a co-chair of the Civil Legal Justice Coalition, a statewide coalition to increase availability of free legal services for low income Pennsylvanians in civil matters involving basic human needs, such as housing, custody and safety.
+She was a board member and secretary of the Pennsylvania Innocence Project Board; chaired the steering committee of the Spring Gardens, a neighborhood community garden in Center City.
+She was a founder and officer of the Caring Center, a not-for-profit child care center serving 200 children in West Philadelphia; and a trustee of the Women’s Law Project.

 Ms. Clarke is a graduate of Columbia University School of Law, where she was an editor of the Columbia Law Review and a Stone Scholar.
 She is a magna cum laude graduate of Dartmouth College.